kusabashira/subvert/README.md

 baz -> foo
 ```

-In addition, patterns can connect, separated by a `/`.
+In addition, patterns can connect, separated by `/`.

 Indexes are separately for each patterns.